iPhone 15 cost control Foreign media blasted that Apple will switch to TSMC N3E process chips next year | ETtoday3C Home Appliance News | ETtodayAMP

 [廣告] Please continue reading ↓

 The rumor comes from a Weibo user who claims to be an integrated circuit expert with 25 years of experience working with Intel Pentium processors.
-Earlier this year, they first claimed that the iPhone 15 and iPhone 15 Pro’s USB-C ports and accompanying charging cables would feature a Lightning-like authenticator chip, which could limit their functionality with non-Apple-approved accessories — This rumor was subsequently spread.
+Earlier this year, they first claimed that the iPhone 15 and iPhone 15 Pro’s USB-C ports and accompanying charging cables would feature a Lightning-like authenticator chip, which might limit their functionality with non-Apple-approved accessories — This rumor was subsequently spread.
 Confirmed by more reliable sources.

 1687591088